nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

   Use case ends.

 * 3a.
-The given index is out of range
+The command given is in an invalid format

     * 3a1.
-ContaX shows an error message indicating that the given index is invalid.

-    * Use case resumes at step 2.

-* 3b.
-The given index is of invalid format

-    * 3b1.
 ContaX shows an error message indicating that the given command is of invalid format.

     * Use case resumes at step 2.

-**Use case: Edit a appointment**
+**Use case: Edit an appointment**

 **MSS**
 1. User requests to list appointments
 2. ContaX shows a list of appointments
-3. User requests to modify a specific appointment by specifying the corresponding index and parameter flags followed by the new values to change to
+3. User requests to modify a specific appointment and enters new values
 4. ContaX edits the appointment.

 **Extensions**

-* 1a.
-User specifies a starting time and ending time

-    * 1a1.
-ContaX lists all appointments that fall between the given dates

-    * Use case resumes at step 3.

-* 1b.
-User specifies a starting time and ending time with a incorrect format

-   * 1b1.
-ContaX shows an error message indicating that the given time is invalid.

-   * Use case ends.

 * 2a.
 The list is empty.

   Use case ends.

 * 3a.
-The given index is out of range
+The command given is in an invalid format

     * 3a1.
-ContaX shows an error message indicating that the given index is invalid.

-    * Use case resumes at step 2.

-* 3b.
-The given index is of invalid format

-    * 3b1.
 ContaX shows an error message indicating that the given command is of invalid format.

     * Use case resumes at step 2.

-**Use case: Export data file**
+**Use case: Export address book**

 **MSS**
-1. User requests to export data file for ContaX
+1. User requests to export address book as file for ContaX
-2. ContaX generates CSV file according to the format of ContaX
+2. ContaX saves a CSV file to the disk according to the format requested by the user

    Use case ends.

 **Extensions**

 * 1a.
-User requests to export data file for Google Contacts
+User requests to export address book as file for Google Contacts

-    * ContaX generates CSV file according to the format of Google Contacts

-    * Use case ends.
+    * Use case resumes at step 2.

 * 1b.
-User requests to export data file for Microsoft Outlook
+User requests to export address book as file for Microsoft Outlook

-    * ContaX generates CSV file accroding to the format of Microsfot Outlook

-    * Use case ends.
+    * Use case resumes at step 2.

-**Use Case: Import data file**
+**Use Case: Import CSV file**

+**MSS**
-1. User requests to import a data file by clicking the `Import` button
+1. User requests to import a CSV file
-2. ContactX imports the data file
+2. ContactX imports the given CSV file

     Use case ends.

 **Extensions**

 * 1a.
-User requests to import data using the importcsv command
+Invalid CSV file selected

+    * 1a1.
+ContaX shows an error message indicating that the CSV file selected is invalid.

-    * Use case resumes at step 2.
+    * Use case ends.

 **Use case: User requests to perform a batch command**

 **MSS**
 1. User requests to perform a batch command which includes a condition
-2. ContaX executes the command based on the given condition Use case ends.
+2. ContaX executes the command based on the given condition

+    Use case ends.

 **Extensions**

 * 1a.
-The given condition is of invalid format
+The command given is in an invalid format

     * 1a1.
-ContaX shows an error message indicating that the condition is of invalid format.
+ContaX shows an error message indicating that the given command is of invalid format.

     * Use case ends.

 * 1b.
-There are no list/ appointments that matches the given condition
+There are no entries that matches the given condition

     * Use case ends.